A boat zipping through the Atlantic Ocean near the shore

 Small-town charm near big-city Miami

 Surfside’s serene beaches run from Bal Harbour to North Beach, between 96th Street and 87th Terrace.
-A mile of uninterrupted Surfside shore and a picture-perfect backdrop of turquoise Blue Ocean can be enjoyed any day of the week.
+Nearly two kilometers of uninterrupted shore and a picture-perfect backdrop of the turquoise-blue Atlantic Ocean can be enjoyed any day of the week.

-To thoroughly enjoy this leisurely town, you can rent a bike at the designated Deco Bike Stations and take the beach route, which showcases waterfront residential buildings, the town’s community center, the chic Grand Beach Hotel as well as upcoming luxury condominiums: The Four Seasons’ Surf Club and FENDI’s Chateau Residences.
+To thoroughly enjoy this leisurely town, you can rent a bike at the designated Deco Bike stations and take the beach route, which showcases waterfront residential buildings, the town’s community center, the chic Grand Beach Hotel as well as luxury condominiums, the Four Seasons Hotel at The Surf Club, and The Fendi Chateau.

-When the Town of Surfside was incorporated in 1935, it consisted of 50 residents.
-Currently, Surfside’s population is inching near the 6,000 mark, according to the US Census.
+When Surfside incorporated in 1935, it consisted of 50 residents and is currently inching near the 6,000 mark.
 Surfside is special because it still overflows with charm.
-The business district gives an air of a small town main street, as residential Art Deco-style houses are located on streets named after famous writers and poets: Abbott, Byron, Carlyle and Dickens.
+The business district gives an air of a small-town main street with residential Art Deco-style houses on streets named after famous writers and poets: Abbott, Byron, Carlyle and Dickens.

 Just steps away from the ocean, a brisk walk can be enjoyed on the palm tree-lined Harding Avenue, the town’s shopping and dining district.
-Here you will find unique and independently owned sidewalk cafes and delicious restaurants serving international to traditional American cuisine.
-In recent years, Surfside has grown to become well-known for its generous representation of Kosher food options.
-The selections vary from upscale Kosher Italian, BBQ and Sushi, to a Kosher/Cholov Yisroel-inspired pizzeria and ice cream/pastry shop, as well as a Kosher Supermarket that specializes in special Shabbat feasts.
+You will find unique and independently owned sidewalk cafes serving international to traditional American cuisine.
+In recent years, Surfside has grown to become known for its generous representation of kosher food options.
+Selections vary and include upscale kosher Italian, barbecue, sushi and a kosher cholov Yisroel-inspired pizzeria with an ice cream and pastry shop.
+A kosher supermarket specializes in Shabbat feasts.

-Shopping on Harding Avenue is also diverse, ranging from flower shops, eyewear boutiques, high-end fashion and fabric stores to chain stores like Starbucks, Jean Beguine, Publix to banks and other convenient amenities and services.
+Shopping on Harding Avenue is also diverse.
+You'll find flower shops, eyewear boutiques, high-end fashion and fabric stores, chain stores like Starbucks, Jean Claude Biguine salon, banks and other convenient amenities and services.

-While visiting Surfside during the winter months, you can catch Third Thursdays, which runs every Third Thursday of the month beginning in January and ending in April.
-This evening block party offers live entertainment and a variety of food trucks alongside 95th Street between Collins and Harding avenues, adjacent to Surfside’s main shopping and dining corridor.
+While visiting Surfside during the winter months, you can catch Third Thursdays, an evening block party on the third Thursday of the month from January through April.
+In addition to live entertainment, the party offers a variety of food trucks alongside 95th Street between Collins and Harding avenues, adjacent to Surfside’s main shopping and dining corridor.

-The town is steadily growing and becoming more inviting to the visitors that want to enjoy a town that provides easy accessibility for shopping, dining or just spending the day at the beach.
+The town is steadily growing and becoming more inviting to visitors who want to enjoy a town that provides easy accessibility for shopping, dining or just spending the day at the beach.
 It’s a safe family environment where one can reconnect to all that really matters.
-It just is – simply Surfside.